Who is a Good Candidate for Liposuction?

 Liposuction has evolved considerably since its introduction into the world of cosmetic surgery.
 Though it is much less invasive than ever before, it is still surgery and should only be performed by a qualified, board-certified specialist experienced in the procedure.

-To schedule a confidential consultation or for more information, please call our private number at 770-721-6060.
+To schedule a confidential consultation or for more information, please call our private number at 770.720.7733 or request an appointment online.